 2. Hindu Wedding Vows

-As the bride and groom walk around flame honoring Agni, the Hindu fire god), they recite the following:
+As the newlyweds-to-be walk around the flame honoring Agni, the Hindu fire god, they recite the following:

 Let us take the first step to provide for our household a nourishing and pure diet, avoiding those foods injurious to healthy living.